In a Nutshell

 Large teams of 20 or more will have to pay an additional fee for onboarding services, which includes expert training.

-Wrike is an online project management tool which allows you to work directly in your internet browser from any computer.
+Wrike is an online project management tool that allows you to work directly in your internet browser from any computer.
 However, the company also offers a desktop app for both Windows and Mac, as well as mobile phone apps.

 Wrike Desktop App for Windows and Mac